rapid7/insightconnect-plugins/advanced_regex/help.md

 # Description

-The Advanced Regex plugin is used to extract targeted text using regular expressions operations on a string using Python specific regex.
+The Advanced Regex plugin is used to extract or manipulate targeted text using regular expressions operations on a string using Python specific regex.

 # Key Features